rufig/spf/docs/intro.en.md

 <a id="devel"/>
 ###[Installed SPF4.
 And what's next?][start]

-The first and the most important thing - placement of your working files.
-There is a subdir DEVEL in the SPF directory where all the the developers' code gathered (including yours).
+The first and the most important - placement of your working files.
+There is a subdir `DEVEL` in the SPF directory where all the the developers' code is located (including yours).
 Create a subdir there, for example ~john.
 Now you can refer to your files in short form, `~john\prog\myprog.f`.
 It simplifies mutual access to contributed code.
-The general convention is to place libraries in the subdirectory named lib, and example programs in prog.
+The general convention is to place libraries in the subdirectory named `lib`, and example programs in `prog`.

-The devel directory contains the contributed code of other SP-Forth'ers, the short (very short) list and descriptions is available online:
+The `devel` directory contains the contributed code of other SP-Forth'ers, the short (very short) list with descriptions is available online:
 <http://wiki.forth.org.ru/SPF_DEVEL>, or you can scan the directory yourself.